Best Known For

 Comedic actor Tracy Morgan, known for his unpredictable antics, got his big break on Saturday Night Live.
 His 30 Rock character was loosely based on his over-the-top personality.

 Answer questions and see how you rank against other players.Play Now

-In 1996, Morgan made a major leap forward, joining the cast of the legendary TV sketch-comedy show, Saturday Night Live.
+In 1996, Morgan made a major leap forward in his career, joining the cast of the legendary television sketch-comedy show, Saturday Night Live.
 He spent the next seven years on the show.
-SNL has long held a reputation as a challenging workplace environment, and Morgan agreed: "If you can survive Saturday Night Live, then you're good as far as show business is concerned,
+SNL has long held a reputation as a challenging workplace environment, and Morgan agreed saying, "If you can survive Saturday Night Live, then you're good as far as show business is concerned."

 During this stressful period, Morgan acquired a reputation for being something of a live wire.
 He freely admits to lacking a filter between what he thinks and what he says, and has become famous for his unpredictable—or, perhaps, predictably strange—behavior during interviews.
 Once, for example, while being interviewed live on local television in El Paso, Texas, Morgan took off his shirt and declared that "someone's gonna get pregnant" during his two days in town.
 In 2011, Morgan made waves for making inappropriate comments about the attractiveness of former Vice Presidential candidate Sarah Palin while being interviewed on Inside the NBA, a sports commentary show on the TNT network.